Legend of the Holy Crown (Budapest, Parliament)

 Part of the „The patrons and guardians of the land” topic

-The Holy Crown of Hungary is unique among European crowns, as it is not merely a symbol of royal authority but the very source of legitimacy for the Hungarian kings.
+The Holy Crown of Hungary’s not merely a symbol of royal authority but the very source of legitimacy for the Hungarian kings.
 According to legend, this sacred relic was sent to St. Stephen by Pope Sylvester II around 1000 AD, following an angelic vision.
-This act was meant to solidify Stephen’s role as the apostolic king of Hungary, underscoring the divine approval of his reign and establishing a profound connection between the Hungarian monarchy and the Catholic Church.

 As the Holy Crown became more closely associated with St. Stephen, it grew in symbolic importance, ultimately representing the Kingdom of Hungary itself by the end of the Middle Ages.
-The crown was not merely a royal accessory but a sacred object, believed to possess mystical powers, and essential for the coronation of legitimate Hungarian rulers.
-Over the centuries, the crown was taken abroad several times due to wars and political upheavals but was always returned to Hungary.
+The crown was not merely a royal accessory but a sacred object believed to possess mystical powers and was essential for the coronation of legitimate Hungarian rulers.
+To be accepted as a legitimate Hungarian monarch, the king had to be crowned with the Holy Crown in Székesfehérvár and by the archbishop of Esztergom.